-- 5.1 It is recommended that committee members note the updates in respect of Continuous Integrity Screening as well as other parallel activities outlined within the foregoing report. - 5.2 Members will be regularly updated through the SPA Complaints & Conduct Committee.
+5.1 It is recommended that Board members note the updates in respect of Continuous Integrity Screening as well as other parallel activities outlined within the foregoing report.

+5.2 It is further recommended that Board members are regularly updated through the SPA Complaints & Conduct Committee.